LoStis-World/svelte-textcircle/README.md

 - For optimal appearance with longer text, you might need to decrease `fontSize` or increase `circlesize`.
 - The component maintains its aspect ratio, but ensure the `circlesize` is appropriate for different screen sizes.
 Consider using viewport units (`vw`, `vh`, `vmin`, `vmax`) or media queries.

+## Contributing

+Contributions are welcome!
+Please ensure all changes are well-documented and tested.

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Commit your changes with clear and descriptive messages.
+4. Submit a pull request.

 ## License